- Get started with Windows Phone

 Updates to Windows Phone 8 are cumulative—so when you install the latest update, you'll also get all the previous updates (if your phone doesn't have them already).
 Only updates that apply to your phone will be downloaded and installed.
 Update availability varies by phone model, region, and mobile operator.

 When it's available, we'll also pass along software from phone manufacturers that improves the performance of specific phone models.
 If you have questions about what's included in a phone manufacturer update, contact your phone manufacturer.
-Have a Nokia Lumia phone?
+Have a Nokia or Microsoft Lumia phone?
 Check out the Microsoft Mobile Devices website to see if there's updated software for your phone model.

 See How do I update my phone software? to learn how to install updates or check if there's an update available for you to download.

 OS version: 8.10.14141.167, 8.10.14147.180, 8.10.14157.200, 8.10.14176.243, 8.10.14192.280, 8.10.14203.206, 8.10.14219.341, or 8.10.14226.359

 Folders.
 Folders let you organize your Start screen the way you want.
 Just push one Tile on top of another one to create a folder and get going.

 Messaging.
 Combine multiple text messages into one, and then forward them to someone else.

 Apps Corner.
 Apps Corner lets you specify apps other people can use on a Windows Phone.
 Great for individuals and any-sized organizations who want to provide only the essential apps for others to use for work, school, or any other reason.